On the Uniqueness of Kantorovich Potentials: Interior regularity

 The proof above shows that the asymptotic region $C_\infty$ in \cref{lem:interiorregularity} at the very least contains the unit ball touching $x$ centered at a suitable $u\in\X$.
-Of course, this approach can also be extended to balls of arbitrary radius $r > 1$, which provides additional insight about the geometry of $C_\infty$.
-Like in \cref{ex:innereuclidean}, a central argument is the compactness of closed balls, which guarantees the existence of asymptotic directions $u$ of transport towards infinity.
+This argument can trivially be extended to balls of arbitrary radius $r > 1$, which provides additional insight about the shape of $C_\infty$.